Skip to main content

 1. Use a reverse proxy (nginx, traefik) with SSL termination

-2. Configure automated backups for MySQL and MinIO data
+2. Configure automated backups for MySQL (./scripts/backup-database.sh) and MinIO data

 Security Notice

-Never expose the MySQL or Redis ports to the public internet.
+Never expose the MySQL, Redis, or MinIO ports to the public internet.
 Use Docker networks or private IPs for inter-service communication.